-First, you must have a specific reason why you are moving to Canada.
-For example, a husband and wife with two kids are moving because of he received a new job.
-Under his Canadian work permit, his spouse and his depending children may apply to come to Canada with him.
-Because his work permit won’t allow for him to live in Canada permanently, he will have to apply under a permanent immigration category, such as a skilled worker.
-Once he receives permanent residency, he can apply to sponsor his family so that they too can become permanent residents.
-You can determine your eligibility for Canadian immigration here.
+In order to move to Canada, you must have a specific reason why you’re moving there.
+For example, a husband and wife with two kids moving for her job.
+Under her Canadian work permit, her family may apply to come to Canada as well.
+But, the work permit won’t allow for her to live in Canada permanently; she’ll have to apply for permanent residency if she wants to live in Canada for good.
+Once she receives permanent residency status, she can sponsor her family so they can become permanent residents, too.

 Crossing the Canadian border with kids